-Ex-Financing Products and Services

-FIC Sales & Trading-brings together institutional sales, trading and structuring expertise across Foreign Exchange, Rates, Emerging markets, Credit trading and Financing.
-The FIC Sales & TradingMarkets and Credit Trading.
-The Fixed Income & Currencies business operates globally and provides both corporate and institutional clients liquidity, market making services and a range of specialized risk management solutions across a broad range of FICFixed Income & Currencies products, complemented by a comprehensive financing offering.
+Fixed Income & Currencies is split into two sub-categories: "Fixed Income & Currencies: Financing"-our leading, the Financing business, which provides comprehensive, customized financing solutions across industries and asset classes, and "Fixed Income & Currencies: Ex-Financing", which brings together institutional sales, trading and structuring expertise across Foreign Exchange, Rates, Emerging Markets and Credit Trading.
+The Fixed Income & Currencies business operates globally and provides both corporate and institutional clients liquidity, market making services and a range of specialized risk management solutions across a broad range of Fixed Income & Currencies products.
 The application of technology and continued innovation of transaction lifecycle processes is enabling Deutsche Bank to increase automation/electronification in order to respond to client and regulatory requirements.

-Origination & Advisory is responsible for the division's debt Origination Origination business, mergers and acquisitions, and a focused equity Advisory and origination platform.
+Origination & Advisory is responsible for the division'ssegment's Debt Origination business, Mergers and Acquisitions, and a focused Equity Advisory and Origination platform.
 It is comprised of regional and industry-focused coverage teams, co-led from Deutsche Bank's hubs in Europe, the U.S. and Asia Pacific.
 This facilitates the delivery of a range of financial products and services to Deutsche Bank's corporate clients.